Structure of the charge: what is a deemed transfer of value?

 - on death, (IHTM04041)

-- the termination or disposal of an interest in possession in settled property, (IHTM04083)
+- the termination or disposal of a qualifying interest in possession in settled property, (IHTM04083)

 - a transfer by a close company, (IHTM04067)

-- property ceasing to be subject to a reservation of benefit in the donor’s lifetime (IHTM04064) which is a deemed PET,
+- property ceasing to be subject to a reservation of benefit in the donor’s lifetime (IHTM04064) which is a deemed potentially exempt transfer (PET),

 - the discharge or reduction of a debt subject to abatement (IHTM04064) under FA86/S103, which is a deemed PET.